-Ice accumulations and improper installation could cause mechanical damage.

-IF THERE ARE ANY INDICATIONS OF DAMAGE, REPLACE THE VALVE.
+Ice accumulations and improper installation could case mechanical damage.
+IF THERE ARE ANY INDICATIONS OF DAMAGE, REPLACE THE VALVE

-4. Tampering or Readjustment:

-Pressure relief valves are factory set to discharge at specified pressures.
+Tampering or Readjustment: Pressure relief valves are factory-set to discharge at specified pressures.

-IF THERE ARE ANY INDICATIONS OF TAMPERING OR READJUSTING, REPLACE THE VALVE.
+IF THERE ARE ANY INDICATIONS OF TAMPERING OR READJUSTING, REPLACE THE VALVE

-5. Seat Leakage:

-Check for leaks in the seating area using a noncorrosive leak detection solution.

-IF THERE IS ANY INDICATION OF LEAKAGE REPLACE THE VALVE

-Never force a relief valve closed and continue to leave it in service.
-This could result in damage to the valve and possible rupture of the container or piping on which the valve is installed.
+Inspection Checklist, Cont...

-6. Corrosion: REPLACE THE VALVE IF THERE ARE ANY SIGNS OF CORROSION OR CONTAMINATION.

-7. Moisture, Foreign or Contaminants in the Valve:

-Foreign material such as paint, tar or ice in relief valve parts can impair the proper functioning of the valves.
+- 5. Seat Leakage: Check for leaks in the seating area using Marshall Excelsior leak detecting solution - 6.
+Corrosion: REPLACE THE VALVE IF THERE ARE ANY SIGNS OF CORROSION OR CONTAMINATION - Moisture, Foreign Particles or Contaminants in the Valve: Foreign material such as paint, tar or ice in relief valve parts can impair the proper functioning of the valves.
 Grease placed in the valve body may harden over time or collect contaminants, thereby impairing the proper operation of the relief valve.

-DO NOT PLACE GREASE IN THE VALVE BODY; REPLACE THE VALVE IF THERE ARE ANY INDICATIONS OF MOISTURE OR FOREIGN MATTER IN THE VALVE.

-8. Corrosion or Leakage at Container Connection:

-Check container to valve connection with Marshall Excelsior leak detection solution.

-REPLACE THE VALVE IF THERE IS ANY INDICATION OF CORROSION OR LEAKAGE AT THE CONNECTION BETWEEN THE MANIFOLD AND CONTAINER.
+DO NOT PLACE GREASE IN THE VALVE BODY; REPLACE THE VALVE IF THERE ARE ANY INDICATIONS OF MOISTURE OR FOREIGN MATTER IN THE VALVE - 8.
+Corrosion or leakage at container connection: Check container to valve connection using Marshall Excelsior leak detector solution.
+REPLACE THE VALVE IF THERE IS ANY INDICATION OF CORROSION OR LEAKAGE AT THE CONNECTION

-!CAUTION!

-Never plug the outlet of a pressure relief valve.
+CAUTION: Never plug the outlet of a pressure relief valve.
 Any device used to stop the flow of a properly operating pressure relief valve that is venting an over pressurized container can cause severe consequences.